Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Introduction

 \section{Introduction}

-Online Convex Optimization (OCO), introduced by \citet{zinkevich2003online} is a standard framework for studying sequential decision-making under adversarial uncertainty.
-In this problem, on each round from $t=1$ to $t=T$, an online learner selects an action $x_t$ from a convex decision set $\mathcal{X} \subset \mathbb{R}^d$.
-After that, an adversary reveals a convex cost function $f_t: \mathcal{X} \mapsto \mathbb{R},$ which makes the learner incur a cost of $f_t(x_t)$ on round $t.$ The goal of the learner is to choose a sequence of actions to minimize the cumulative cost $\sum_{t=1}^T f_t(x_t)$ over a horizon of length $T$ \citep{hazan2022introduction, orabona2019modern}.
-Since \citet{zinkevich2003online} introduced the ubiquitous Online Gradient Descent (OGD) algorithm for the OCO problem and showed that it achieves the minimax optimal $O(\sqrt{T})$ regret, many improved algorithms have been proposed in the literature with refined analysis and performance guarantees.
+Online Convex Optimization (OCO) is a standard framework for studying sequential decision-making under uncertainty.
+In this framework, an online learner selects an action $x_t$ from a convex decision set $\mathcal{X} \subseteq \mathbb{R}^d,$ for $T$ rounds ($t=1,2, \ldots, T$).
+At the end of each round $t,$ an adversary reveals a convex cost function $f_t: \mathcal{X} \mapsto \mathbb{R}.$ Consequently, the learner incurs a cost of $f_t(x_t)$ for round $t.$ The goal of the learner is to choose actions sequentially to minimize the cumulative cost $\sum_{t=1}^T f_t(x_t)$ over the horizon of length $T$ \citep{hazan2022introduction, orabona2019modern}.
+Since \citet{zinkevich2003online} introduced the ubiquitous Online Gradient Descent (OGD) algorithm and showed that it achieves the minimax optimal $O(\sqrt{T})$ static regret, many improved algorithms have been proposed in the literature with refined analyses and sharper performance guarantees.
 See \citet{hazan2022introduction} and \citet{orabona2019modern} for excellent textbook treatments of this topic.